Evavic44/Hashnode-blog/cl7528nak01y9ssnv6pqq61aa.md

 ## How open source can boost your career as a developer?

 Many junior or entry-level developers struggle to get opportunities because of little or no significant work experience.
 Good coding skills are essential, but employers today are looking for developers who know more than just how to write good code.
 One of the vital elements recruiters are looking for is soft skills and work experience.

-And to get work experience, you need to work at a job.
+The frustrating part of all this is that you need to work at a job to get any work experience.

 <img src="https://media0.giphy.com/media/E2USislQIlsfm/giphy.gif?cid=ecf05e47z81wlhqf3hznk1ivbmiwegxrw4ps1m8zmhz7nn10&rid=giphy.gif&ct=g" alt="Banging your head on a table">

 While some developers immediately start getting opportunities after graduating from college or boot camp, many developers still face this issue.
-Speaking from experience, I have built plenty of projects, cloned websites from end to end, and won several hackathons.
+Speaking from experience, I have built plenty of projects, cloned websites from end to end, and won a few hackathons.
 Yet my first tech job came from a somewhat overlooked territory by many developers.

 I'm talking about open source—the key to getting valuable connections and opportunities.
 But before we begin, a proper definition of the term is required.